William St Loe: Biography

 Sir William's tutor was the distinguished scholar and grammarian John Palsgrave, who had a high opinion of him.
 Hardened by service with his father in Ireland, he received a courtly polish as a gentleman usher in the grand household of Henry Courtenay, Marquess of Exeter.

 His first wife was Jane, daughter of Sir Edward Bayntun of Bromham, Wiltshire, with whom according to the Baynton entry in the 1565 Visitation records for Wiltshire, he had two daughters.
 Jane died in 1548.
-There is no entry for the St Lowe's in the 1565 visitation record.
+There is no entry for the St Loes in the 1565 visitation record.
 No daughters are mentioned in his will and the 1623 entry for the St Lowe family states that William died without issue.
 He was knighted for his services in Ireland, in Dublin, January 1549.
 On his final return from Ireland he was appointed to head the security detail for the princess Elizabeth.
 The St Loe family, staunch Protestants, had been implicated in the movement to place Lady Jane Grey on the throne and in Wyatt's rebellion, for which he was held and examined in the Tower of London.
 Unlike others, he did not give anything away that might implicate Elizabeth.
 Immediately after her succession, she made him Captain of her Personal Guard.

-Second Marriage
+Second marriage

 In January 1559, he married Bess of Hardwick.
 Their marriage was happy, but William's younger brother Edward, fearing that a son of their marriage would rob him of his inheritance, became their enemy.
 In 1560, Bess was poisoned, but recovered.
 Both William and his mother suspected Edward.
 In 1564, he was made Commissioner for the Peace in Gloucestershire and Derbyshire.

 William died suddenly in the winter of 1565, in the company of his brother Edward, who had been visiting him.